mzywj2/Thesis-Project/README.md

 ## Acknowledgments:

 Chromysn:
-- Also a special thank you to Richard Edwards for personally helping with correcting issues that were encountered when trying to run Chromsyn.
+- A special thank you to Richard Edwards for personally helping with correcting issues that were encountered when trying to run Chromsyn.

 Compleasm: Huang N, Li H. (2023) Compleasm: a faster and more accurate reimplementation of BUSCO. *Bioinformatics*.
 Volume 39, Issue 10. [https://academic.oup.com/bioinformatics/article/39/10/btad595/7284108?login=false]